 Curious whether your ad is clicked more often on Fridays than Sundays?
 Want to easily compare ad group impressions by quarter?
 Google Ads provides multiple ways to compare performance over time.
 This article will show you how to compare performance across 2 date ranges.
 You’ll also learn how to use segments to drill down to specific data sets.

 Let's say you want to know how your campaigns did last week compared with the week before.
 Or maybe you want to see data for the current month compared with this month last year.
-You can see all this by using the "compare dates" option in the date range drop down menu.
+You can see all this by using the "Compare" option in the date range selector.

-- Click the down arrow in the date range in the upper right corner of your screen.
+- Click the down arrow next to the date range in the upper right corner of your screen.

 - Click Apply.
-You’ll see results for both date ranges charted in your performance graph.
+You’ll see results for both date ranges in your performance chart.

-To see the comparison metrics in your statistics table, you’ll need to click on the + icon that has now appeared in each of your column headers.
+You’ll now see the percent change in performance on the data tables of your campaigns, ad groups, and ads & extensions pages/e.
+To see the complete comparison metrics, you’ll need to click on the double arrows (< >) that have now appeared in each of your column headers.
 Doing so will expand a column to show 4 columns: the current date range, the previous date range, the numerical change between the 2 date ranges, and the percentage change.